en

 A Sumo Stable training space

 In Japan, there are currently 42 official stables.
 In these stables (called Beya) the Sumo wrestlers (Rikishi), low and top-level wrestlers alike, live and train together.
 With very few exceptions once a wrestler joins a Sumo stable, they will stay with the same stable for their entire career.
-Sumo stables vary in size, with the smallest having only a handful of wrestlers to the largest having around 30.
+Sumo stables vary in size, with the smallest having only a handful of wrestlers and the largest having around 30.

 Kasugano Beya Sumo Stable